baozh/baozh.github.com/about/index.markdown

 ---
-layout: page
+layout: page_comment
-title: "About Me"
+title: About Me
-date: 2013-04-16 23:26
-comments: true
-sharing: true
-footer: true
 ---

 I'm a software engineer currently working for [KEDACOM][link1], mainly to do back-end development of video surveillance products.
 I graduated from Jiangsu University with a master’s degree in Computer Application in 2013.